rebeccamamazur/cscie15c2018/README.md

 # Here's a comment in the README

+# This comment is currently only in the really cool feature branch

 [![Build Status](https://travis-ci.org/drupal-composer/drupal-project.svg?branch=8.x)](https://travis-ci.org/drupal-composer/drupal-project)

 This project template provides a starter kit for managing your site